 For the buy-to-let remortgage, your conveyancer/solicitor will set a date to draw down the funds and pay off any existing lender(s) once the mortgage offer’s released.
 The solicitor will then send the surplus funds you’re using as a deposit on your new home to you, which you’ll pass onto the solicitor handling the purchase along with any savings you’re using.
 The purchase solicitor will then exchange contracts with the seller’s solicitor and the purchase will complete when the money is transferred on an agreed-upon date.

-Here’s how an expert mortgage broker like John Charcol can help you let to buy:
+Here’s how an expert mortgage broker like John Charcol can help you:

-- We make a complicated situation easy – a let to buy scenario involves simultaneous remortgage and purchase transactions, so it’s a lot easier to have a mortgage broker like John Charcol arrange it all for you.
+- We make a complicated situation easy – Simultaneous remortgage and purchase transactions are required, so it’s a lot easier to have a mortgage broker like John Charcol arrange it all for you.
 We're experts who can help arrange all sorts of specialist mortgages for complex situations

 - Our experts can identify the best let-to-buy deals for your situation – there are a variety of rental calculations for buy-to-let mortgages on the market that are used by different lenders, which can make it harder for you to identify the best deal for your unique needs.
 We already know how these calculations work, making your journey to the right deal a lot clearer

 - Your adviser will explain all your options, some of which you may not have considered – for example, we can guide you through the benefits of taking out a buy-to-let mortgage through a limited company and refer you to an accountant for setup advice